Market Overview for Quarter 2, 2021

-In Quarter 4, the median home sale price in Washington Heights was $508K, a -2% change year-over-year.
-There were a total of 49 transactions, down 30% compared to the same month last year.
-In Quarter 4, the median price per square foot as of Quarter 1 was $612, a -15% YoY change.
-In Manhattan, the median home sale price in Manhattan was $1M.
+In Quarter 1, the median home sale price in Washington Heights was $590K, an 18% increase year-over-year.
+A total of 60 properties changed hands, representing a 13% contraction compared to the same month last year.
+The median price per square foot as of Quarter 1 was $612, a -15% YoY change.
+In Manhattan, the median home sale price was $1M.

 Washington Heights Neighborhood Map

 Though less dense than other Manhattan neighborhoods, Washington Heights offers good transportation options.
 This neighborhood is home to ten outdoor parks, including Bennet Park - famous for including the highest natural point in Manhattan.
 The Cloisters museum, in Washington Heights' Fort Tryon Park, is one of the most important tourist attractions in North Manhattan.

 Top most expensive neighborhoods in Manhattan

 Washington Heights median price compared with other neighborhoods in Manhattan